Targeted Principal Components Regression

+where $P_\Psi$ is the orthogonal projection onto the column space of $\Psi$ and $I_p$ the $p\times p$ identity matrix.
+The first equality in \eqref{eq:model} implies eigenvectors of $\Psi$ with non-zero eigenvalues are leading eigenvectors of $\Sigma_X$, that is, eigenvectors corresponding to large eigenvalues.
+Consequently, the second equality says the columns of $\beta$ lie in the span of $k$ leading eigenvectors of $\Sigma_X$.
+Equivalently, if $U \in \R{p\times k}$ has those eigenvectors as columns, the model says $\beta = U \gamma$ for some $\gamma \in \R{k\times r}$ and hence $\E(Y_i\mid X_i) = \gamma^\tsp U^\tsp X_i$.
+In particular, the elements of $U^\tsp X_i$ are the $k$ (population) principal components relevant for $Y_i$.
+The classical (multivariate) linear regression model is a special case with $k = p$.
+When $k < p$, substantial efficiency gains can often be realized by exploiting the parametric connection between $\beta$ and $\Sigma_X$.

-Model \eqref{eq:model} implies the columns of $U$ are leading eigenvectors of $\Sigma_{X}$ and that $\E(Y_i\mid X_i) = \gamma^\tsp U^\tsp X_i$.
-That is, only $k$ linear combinations of the predictors, whose weights are given by leading eigenvectors of the predictors' population covariance matrix, are relevant for the regression.
-Condition (ii) implies the $p - k$ smallest eigenvalues of $\Sigma_{X}$ are all equal to $\tau$ or, equivalently, that $\Sigma_{X}$ is spiked \citep{john:2001}.
-A spiked predictor covariance matrix is not necessary to define a PCR model, but it facilitates both our theory and the implementation of our method.
-Spiked covariance matrices are common in the modern literature on principal components analysis and large covariance matrix estimation \citep{john:2001, cai:etal:2014, wang:fan:2017, dono:etal:2018}, and they arise naturally in latent variable and factor models that motivate both our and several related methods \citep{tipp:bish:1999, bair:etal:2006, yu:etal:2006, kell:prui:2015, sing:etal:2016} (see also Appendix \ref{sec:latent_var}).
-With $k = p$, any $\beta \in \R{p\times r}$ and $\Sigma_X \in \SPD{p}$ can be written as in \eqref{eq:model}.
-Thus, our model includes a classical multivariate linear regression model as a special case.
-Here, however, we are primarily interested in the cases where $k < p$ so that there is potential for dimension reduction.
+The first condition in \eqref{eq:model} also implies the $p - k$ smallest eigenvalues of $\Sigma_{X}$ are all equal to $\tau$, so $\Sigma_{X}$ is spiked \citep{Johnstone2001}.
+A spiked $\Sigma_X$ is not necessary to define a principal components regression model but it facilitates our theory and implementation.
+Spiked covariance matrices are common in the literature \citep{Johnstone2001, Cai.etal2014, Wang.Fan2017, Donoho.etal2018}, and arise naturally in latent variable and factor models.
+For example, one popular latent variable model, which is also motivated in our data example (see Section \ref{sec:data}), assumes